marionettejs/backbone.marionette/readme.md

 ## About Marionette

-Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.
+Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.
 It is a collection of common design and implementation patterns found in applications.